alcarruth/db_worm/README.md

 project.
 It's even fairly likely that when I'm done I'll start over with a more informed design and re-develop the whole thing.
 That said, I think the db_orm part is fairly settled.
-## Finally

-The code is woefully short on comments and error handling.
+Perhaps most pressing is the fact that the code is woefully short on comments and error handling.
 Now that the design is beginning to settle I'll have a better idea of what to say in my comments and error messages so I've got no excuse except to get it done.